RhythmS00d/wordle-clone/README.md

 3. Every submission displays write and wrong letters.
 4. After submission of a guess word, the green lettter is the correct letter, yellow is the correct letter but in wrong spot and greyed out letter is not present in the answer.

+## How to use

+- Download/clone the repository in your desired directory
+- Open the repository in a code editor like VS Code editor
+- Follow the steps below:

+- Install all dependencies
+`npm install`

+- Run the project
+`npm run dev`

 ## Disclaimer

 > This project is not intended to be used for general purpose.
 This is purely for educational purposes.